“HR does its own research following the BMJ's attack.”

 To achieve these aims we publish original scientific studies, review and educational articles, and papers commenting on the clinical, scientific, social, political, and economic factors affecting health'.

-BMA (who owns the BMJ) has to say about its' publication,
+Wonder what else the BMA (who owns the BMJ) has to say about its' publication,

 The BMA grants editorial freedom to the editor of the BMJ.
 The views expressed in the journal are those of the authors and may not necessarily comply with BMJ policy.
 The BMJ follows guidelines on editorial independence produced by the World Association of Medical Editors and the code on good publication practice produced by the Committee on Publication Ethics.